WHY DAMINOC ®

-Each species has its own specific amino acid pattern, a composition that is only valid for this species.
-It is from this specific amino acid pattern that those proteins are built, which enable the physical substance and life of this specific species.
+Each species has its own specific Amino Carbon Acid pattern, a composition that is only valid for this species.
+It is from this specific Amino Carbon Acid pattern that those proteins are built, which enable the physical substance and life of this specific species.

-The more similar dietary proteins are to the body proteins in terms of their amino acid composition, the better the body can utilize them to build its own structures.
+The more similar dietary proteins are to the body proteins in terms of their Amino Carbon Acid composition, the better the body can utilize them to build its own structures.

 In theory, pre-digested human meat would therefore contain the highest protein value for humans, dog meat for dogs, cat meat for cats, etc.